ChrisRomp/demo-actions-azure-keyvault/README.md

-# demo-actions-azure-keybault
+# demo-actions-azure-keyvault

-Demo of using GitHub Actions with Federated/ODIC Authentication to pull a secret from Azure Key Vault
+Demo of using GitHub Actions with Federated/ODIC Authentication to pull a secret from Azure Key Vault.